 As we’ve realized such a healthcare module is far beyond inadequate, and it has lead research experts and leaders from renewable energy sector, to concentrate on the vulnerable state of healthcare in rural India.
 Such weak infrastructure in the healthcare sector in rural India can expose millions to fatal futures, without even getting the chance of adequate medical attention or clinical treatment.
 The renewable energy experts after discussing and debating believe solar energy can play a huge role in helping this sector of the Indian population, by solarizing all the un-electrified villages in India.

 There are numerous systematic gaps existent which directly affect the poor population of the country, and the pandemic has just brought these gaps to our attention.
 More than 39000 sub-centers, responsible for serving as the primary link between the villages and the primary healthcare bodies for 230 million, do not have access to electricity.
 Hence, this directly interrupts their ability to give optimal and adequate medical help to the people.
 The meeting of 20 leaders from the solar industry forwarded a letter to the Prime Minister, highlighting the key concerns, and recommended suggestions to combat the present outbreak as well as take precautionary measures for providing better healthcare in the future.

 The key solution can come in the form of decentralized renewable energy (DRE).
+Other drugstore-catalog.com companies have popped up under the radar to fill the same need, even posing as physicians.
 It would not only be an affordable choice considering every individual needs to expend 30INR to avail its services, but also it would spell quick results.
 The letter suggests 4 interventions the government can take up to alleviate the situation: